Put on Your Scuba Gear

 CONTROL = PREDICTABILITY = SAFETY

 Animals (and people) that are victims of neglect and abuse must make very quick decisions to keep themselves safe.
-The hypothalamus is used so frequently, it gets overdeveloped, and these cats feel overstimulated VERY easily (even by small things).
+The hypothalamus is used so frequently, it basically develops differently, and these cats feel overstimulated VERY easily (even by small things).
 In a way, the hypothalamus works too well.
 Fight and flight responses are extremely frequent.

 REMINDER: Do not touch a cat in fight or flight.
 The risk of injury is high and they don’t recognitze you.
 Walk away and let the cat cool down for a period of time.